Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 Audio Editing

-With Premiere Pro, you may enhance or lower the sound levels in your video, add music and sound effects, and edit or synchronize the audio you captured on location.
+With Premiere Pro, you may enhance or lower the sound levels in your video, add music and sound effects, and edit or synchronize the audio track or clip you captured on location.

 Timeline Editing